 In 2017, Health Education England, NHS England and NHS Improvement worked in partnership to develop a national multi-professional framework for advanced clinical practice (PDF), which ensures that there is national consistency and understanding about advanced level practice.

-To build on this work Health Education England commissioned the Royal College of Paediatrics and Child Health to design a paediatric focused, flexible and sustainable learning outcomes-based curriculum at postgraduate level and an associated assessment framework for practitioners from any relevant regulated profession, ensuring education and training for ACPs in Paediatrics meets nationally agreed standards, with an aim of providing clarity and standardisation.
-The ACP curriculum will map to the Health Education England national framework.
+To build on this work Health Education England are working with the Royal College of Paediatrics and Child Health to design a paediatric focused, flexible and sustainable learning outcomes-based curricular at postgraduate level for practitioners from any relevant regulated profession.
+The curricular framework aims to ensure that education and training for ACPs in Paediatrics meets nationally agreed standards, with an aim of providing clarity and standardisation.
+The curricular will map to the Health Education England national framework.

 Why do we need this?